Teen injured after falling off scooter, rolls under car in Coconut Creek

 COCONUT CREEK, FLA.
-(WSVN) - A 13-year-old boy was taken to the hospital after he fell off his scooter and rolled under a car in Coconut Creek around 8:55 a.m., Saturday.
+(WSVN) - A 13-year-old boy was taken to the hospital after he fell off his scooter and rolled under a car in Coconut Creek..

-According to police, the teen was on the sidewalk riding a scooter when something caused him to fall.
+According to police, the teen was on the sidewalk riding a scooter when something caused him to fall, just before 9 a.m., Saturday.

-When he fell, he rolled under a car that was in the right turning lane of Lyons Road and Lyons Technology Parkway.
+When the victim fell, he rolled under a car that was in the right turning lane of Lyons Road and Lyons Technology Parkway.

 The car involved was not the cause of the accident.
 The 13-year-old crashed into the car.